-In respect to nationally expressed concerns that exist in relation to the potentially adverse impact FOBTs may have on vulnerable groups of adults, the Licensing Authority will give due consideration to the need to apply conditions to betting shop premises licences including, but not limited to, setting out minimum staffing levels; in order to ensure sufficient staff are on the premises to enable staff to comprehensively promote responsible gambling, adequately protect players (particularly in relation to players who are deemed to be vulnerable and to prevent those under 18 years of age accessing gambling facilities).
+In respect to nationally expressed concerns that exist in relation to the potentially adverse impact of B2 (often called Fixed Odds Betting Terminals or FOBT's) and B3 machines may have on vulnerable groups of adults, the Licensing Authority will give due consideration to the need to apply conditions to betting shop premises licences including, but not limited to, setting out minimum staffing levels; in order to ensure sufficient staff are on the premises to enable staff to comprehensively promote responsible gambling, adequately protect players (particularly in relation to players who are deemed to be vulnerable and to prevent those under 18 years of age accessing gambling facilities).

-The Licensing Authority expects FOBTs to be positioned in such a way that they can be appropriately monitored by staff, particularly where those staff are positioned at a counter away from the machines.
+243 The Licensing Authority expects B2 & B3 machines to be positioned in such a way that they can be appropriately monitored by staff, particularly where those staff are positioned at a counter away from the machines.
 In general the Licensing Authority is of the view that 'privacy screens' will hamper this and will expect the local area risk assessment to take this into account where applicants intend to construct such screens.
 Attention should be paid to the Gambling Commission's Social Responsibility Codes in this regard, especially 9.11.1.
 Where an existing licensee adds 'privacy screens' a variation application will be required.